Discover Async_Network_IO: Top 5 Reason

 Non-Blocking Nature

-Since ASYNC_NETWORK_ IO is non-blocking, it does not interfere with the execution of other queries.
-Given that it enables SQL Server to manage several clients concurrently, this might be helpful in settings where there are a lot of concurrent connections.
+Since ASYNC_NETWORK_ IO is non-blocking, it does not interfere with executing other queries.
+Since it enables SQL Server to manage several clients concurrently, this might be helpful in settings with many concurrent connections.

 Concurrency

-Concurrent client requests may be handled by SQL Server thanks to ASYNC_NETWORK_ IO.
-When appropriately handled, this concurrency can result in increased database throughput and responsiveness.
+Thanks to ASYNC_NETWORK_ IO, SQL Server may handle concurrent client requests.
+When appropriately handled, this concurrency can increase database throughput and responsiveness.

 Supports Asynchronous Processing

-The ASYNC_NETWORK_IO flag on SQL Server indicates that it has the ability to execute queries asynchronously, which is useful for programs that need responsive user interfaces and may keep running while awaiting data.
+The ASYNC_NETWORK_IO flag on SQL Server indicates that it can execute queries asynchronously, which is helpful for programs that need responsive user interfaces and may keep running while awaiting data.

 Performance bottleneck

 When clients take too long to obtain and analyze data delivered by SQL Server, ASYNC_NETWORK_ IO may become a performance bottleneck.
-User discontent and slower query response times may follow from this.
+This may lead to user discontent and slower query response times.

 Resource Consumption

 Using ASYNC_NETWORK_ IO to manage several concurrent connections might drain server resources like CPU and memory.
-When there are several connections active at once, resource contention may happen and have an impact on system performance.
+When several connections are active at once, resource contention may occur, impacting system performance.

 Increased Complexity

-Managing asynchronous processing can be more difficult for developers since they have to make sure the application can handle data as it comes in rather than having to wait for it to be entirely received.
+Managing asynchronous processing can be more difficult for developers, as they must ensure the application can handle data as it comes in rather than waiting for it to be entirely received.

 Limited Control

-The pace at which the client application processes data is not directly within the control of SQL Server.
-ASYNC_NETWORK_ IO waits may continue if the client is inefficient in handling data, and SQL Server has little influence over this situation.
+The pace at which the client application processes data is not directly within SQL Server’s control.
+ASYNC_NETWORK_ IO waits may continue if the client is inefficiently handling data, and SQL Server has little influence over this situation.

 Potential for Latency

-ASYNC_NETWORK_ IO waits may happen more frequently in circumstances with significant network latency, which might result in decreased query performance.
-Even while SQL Server cannot always regulate this, it might nevertheless be a drawback in some situations.
+ASYNC_NETWORK_ IO waits may occur more frequently in circumstances with significant network latency, which might result in decreased query performance.
+While SQL Server cannot always regulate this, it might nevertheless be a drawback in some situations.

 Why ASYNC_NETWORK_IO Wait Type Occurs